solhaim/VC_Paraguay2024/README.md

 1) [Pathogenwatch](https://pathogen.watch/sign-in?redirect=/upload)
 2) [PubMLST](https://pubmlst.org/)

 After doing this analysis if you find novel alleles or STs it is recommended to check that your fasta files are correct and there was no error when building up the assembly before you submit your new allele/ST. For that we will map the reads of each sample against its own assembly so as to double check that the bases in the genes that make up the MLST scheme are correct.

-Being in the "trimmed" folder, type:
+Being in the "assemblies" folder, type:

 for f in *_R1.fastq.gz; do bwa mem -t 16 mapeo/TravelCountryX.fasta $f ${f%_R1.fastq.gz}_R2.fastq.gz | samtools sort | samtools view --threads 16 -b -F 4 -o mapeo/${f%_R1.fastq.gz}.sorted.bam; done